-11.310.3 Place of Performance and Governing Law.
+11.3 Place of Performance and Governing Law.
 The place of performance of the services provided in this Agreement shall be Houston, Texas.
 THIS AGREEMENT AND THE RIGHTS AND OBLIGATIONS OF THE PARTIES ARISING OUT OF THIS AGREEMENT SHALL BE GOVERNED BY AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS, WITHOUT GIVING EFFECT TO PRINCIPLES OF CONFLICTS OF LAW.

-11.410.4 Arbitration.
-Any dispute arising under this Agreement shall be resolved pursuant to this Section 11.4.Section 10.4.
+11.4 Arbitration.
+Any dispute arising under this Agreement shall be resolved pursuant to this Section 11.4.

 (a) Any party has the right to request the other to meet to discuss a dispute.
 The party requesting the meeting will give at least ten (10) business days notice in writing of the subject it wishes to discuss, provide a written statement of the dispute, and designate an officer or other representative of the company with power to resolve the dispute to attend the meeting.
 Within ten (10) business days after receipt of such request, the party receiving the request will provide a responsive written statement and will designate an officer or other representative of the company who will attend the meeting with power to resolve the dispute.

 (b) If the meeting fails to resolve the dispute by a signed agreement among the officers or representatives, the dispute shall be submitted for nonappealable, binding determination through arbitration.
 The parties agree that an officer or other representative with authority to resolve the dispute for each party shall attend the arbitration.
-One arbitrator chosen from the arbitrators available through the Houston, Texas office of Judicial Arbitration &Arbitration & Mediation Services, Inc. ("JAMS"), or any successor thereto (or if there is no successor, the American Arbitration Association), shall be the arbitrator unless the parties agree on a substitute arbitrator.
+One arbitrator chosen from the arbitrators available through the Houston, Texas office of Judicial Arbitration & Mediation Services, Inc. ("JAMS"), or any successor thereto (or if there is no successor, the American Arbitration Association), shall be the arbitrator unless the parties agree on a substitute arbitrator.
 Unless otherwise agreed by the parties, the arbitrator shall be a person with experience in the crude oil gathering and transportation industry and who is not, and has not previously been, employed by either party (or an affiliate thereof), and does not have a direct or indirect interest in either party (or an affiliate thereof) or the subject matter of the arbitration.

 (c) The parties agree to make discovery and disclosure of all matters relevant to the dispute to the extent and in the manner provided by the Federal Rules of Civil Procedure.
-The arbitrator will rule on all requests for discovery and disclosure and discovery shall be completed within ninety (90) days of the date of the first notice pursuant to Section 11.4(a).Section 10.4(a).
+The arbitrator will rule on all requests for discovery and disclosure and discovery shall be completed within ninety (90) days of the date of the first notice pursuant to Section 11.4(a).
 The arbitrator may consider any matter relevant to the subject to the dispute and shall follow the statutes and decisions of the substantive law of Texas relevant to the subject.
 The arbitrator shall not have the authority or power to alter, amend or modify any of the terms and conditions of the agreement of the parties.
-The arbitrator shall issue a final ruling within one hundred twenty (120) days of the date of the first notice pursuant to Section 11.4(a).Section 10.4(a).
+The arbitrator shall issue a final ruling within one hundred twenty (120) days of the date of the first notice pursuant to Section 11.4(a).